nash-ye/wp-article-json-ld/README.md

 - `ArticleJsonLd\post_publisher_json_ld_data` A filter for a post publisher JSON-LD data.

 ## Requirements
-WP Article JSON-LD requires PHP 5.4+.
+The plugin requires PHP 5.4+ and WordPress 4.4+.